-Based on your experience, education and location, you will likely be placed in one of these types facilities: a Hagwon, a Kindergarten, an after school program, a public school, a University, or an adult English program.
+Based on your experience, education and location, you will likely be placed in either a Kindergarten or afteschool program (hagwon).
 Though they vary in salary and hourly rates, each position contributes in a unique way to the expanding English education system.
 Take a look at the explanations below to get a better feel for the teaching positions available.

 The term hagwon means “after school program.”
 Thousands of hagwons exist in South Korea, offering countless subjects to students of all ages.
 There are math hagwons, dance hagwons, martial art hagwons, sport hagwons, art hagwons, music hagwons, foreign language hagwons, and the list goes on.
 A Korean student will typically attend several different hagwons throughout the week.
 The most common are English, Taekwondo and Math hagwons.
 English hagwons employ mostly foreign English instructors.
 The majority of foreign teachers in Korea work in Hagwons.

 Like most programs, the format of classes and schedules varies with each different school or program the institution offers.
 Students usually attend these institutions after attending their public or private elementary or middle school.
 After school programs typically operate between the hours of 1:00-9:00, 3:00-10:00, or 4:00-12:00.
 The majority of English teachers working in hagwons work in this type of school.
 Elementary and middle school students make up the majority of the student body in these programs, with students attending between 1 and 5 classes per week with classes that vary between 45 minutes and 3 hours each.
-After school programs usually offer the typical benefits: airfare both to and from your home country with the completion of your contract, health insurance split 50/50 with your employer, 10 days paid vacation and paid national holidays, housing (rent) or housing allowance, and a severance bonus with the completion of your contract.
+After school programs usually offer the typical benefits: reimbursed, one-way fligh, health insurance split 50/50 with your employer, eleven days paid vacation and paid national holidays, housing (rent) or housing allowance, and a severance bonus with the completion of your contract.